4Geeks logo

 df = pd.read_csv(file, sep = ",")

-The read_csv function of Pandas has a lot of parameters that allow to adapt the reading to the characteristics of the file.
-You can find the documentation of this function here.
+The read_csv function of Pandas has a lot of parameters that allow you to adapt the reading to the characteristics of the file.
+You can find the documentation for this function here.

 Excel (XLSX, XLS)